foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 [//]: # (![Les Paul Classic Antique Honeyburst2]&#40;img/2007-les-paul-classic-antique-honey-burst2.jpeg&#41;{ width="140" align=right})

 The regular edition of the Les Paul Classic Antique is a vintage-inspired guitar.
-It comes with a AA maple top, a mahogany body, and a mahogany neck with a gloss finish.
+It comes with an AA maple top, a mahogany body, and a mahogany neck with a gloss finish.
-It is loaded with two ’57 Classic humbuckers.
+It is loaded with two '57 Classic humbuckers.

 It comes in three different finishes: [Honey burst](img/2007-les-paul-classic-antique-honey-burst2.jpeg),